jpastoor/jira-worklog-extractor/README.md

 Tool to help extract worklogs from JIRA.
 The native UI and REST interface for dealing with worklogs is a bit clunky so I wrote this little tool to help with it.

-Currently outputs a CSV table with a projects on the rows, authors on the columns and worked hours in the cells.
+Currently outputs a CSV table with the projects on the rows, authors on the columns and worked hours in the cells.

 # Usage